rajat-mae/spi-wsi-aiinmed/README.md

    - Uses CONCH image/text embeddings to score image tiles against generated prompts.
    - Saves tile maps, pathway heatmaps, prompt tables, cosine tables, and spatial pathway score tables.

-2. **Explicit stochastic LLM robustness testing**
-   - Runs the same input through the LLM `N` independent times.
-   - Saves each run separately as `run_000`, `run_001`, `run_002`, etc.
-   - Quantifies run-to-run variability using:
-     - spatial Pearson correlation,
-     - spatial Spearman correlation,
-     - selected-tile Jaccard overlap,
-     - selected-tile Dice overlap,
-     - prompt-token overlap,
-     - selection-frequency maps.

-3. **Human/pathology feedback after iteration 1**
+2. **Human/pathology feedback after iteration 1**
    - If `iterations > 1`, the package can ask for pathology feedback after each iteration.
    - The feedback is injected into the next prompt-generation iteration.
    - This keeps the human-in-the-loop structure while preserving reproducibility through saved per-run outputs.

-4. **CONCH fine-tuning**
+3. **CONCH fine-tuning**
    - Includes an adapter/probe training workflow for CONCH patch images and hallmark pathway labels.

-5. **Prompt specificity testing**
+4. **Prompt and LLM specificity  testing**
    - Tests whether pathway prompts behave specifically for their intended pathway compared with other pathway prompts on the same tile.
+In addition, evaluate whether stochastic LLM prompt generation produced reproducible spatial pathway inference maps.

 ## Repository layout